ministryofjustice/moj-frontend/docs/components/pagination/_overview.md

 - total results
 - current and total pages

+INSERT CODED EXAMPLE

 The results count is aligned to the left under the pagination controls.
 This is to help magnifier users.

 You can read [guidance on choosing a results count](/components/pagination/#how-to-use-tab).

 ### When to use

-This pagination component can help users:
+This pagination component helps users:

-- navigate large amounts of results
+- navigate long lists of results
 - identify how many results there are
 - know where they are in the results